cmp-202/persistent-shell/README.md

   //Optional: Command complete is raised when a standard prompt is detected after a command is sent.
   onCommandComplete:   function( command, response, host ) {
-   //response is the full string from the the last command up to the command propt.
+   //response is the full string from the last command up to the command prompt.
    //host is the host object.
   },